1. Database Schema

 <xs:element name="body" type="xs:string"/>

-While schemas are most commonly used to describe databases and XML files, they can also be used to describe other types of data.
+Schemas are most commonly used to describe databases and XML files, but they can also be used to describe other types of data.
 For example, a game developer may define a schema to describe 3D objects used in a video game.
-Software developers may also use schemas to describe the structure of a file format used by an application.
+A software developer may use a schema to describe the structure of a file format used by an application.